hirosystems/stacks.js/docs/overview.md

 ## Development

-There is a main [Stacks.js monorepo](https://github.com/hirosystems/stacks.js) containing most of the packages, but there are a few others often als considered as a part of "Stacks.js".
+There is a main [Stacks.js monorepo](https://github.com/hirosystems/stacks.js) containing most of the packages, but a few others often also considered as a part of "Stacks.js".

 Are we missing anything?
 Feel free to open issues in the Github repositories.